lab-midas/lapnet/README.md

 in the corresponding experiment's dir.

 ### Evaluation of experiments
+- `mkdir output`, the results of evaluation are saved in this dir
 - adapt setting and flags in `eval_lapnet.py` (for LAP-Net )or `eval_flownet.py` (for FlowNet-S) The crucial parameters which should be checked or modified are:
     - `slice_info_file`: there are two files (for resp and card data) which documents which slices to take for